Photos by 5Foot20 Design Lounge, provided by United Way

 Our community wouldn’t be the same without United Way of Cass Clay.
 The organization has made an impact in the region by solving complex community issues, like homelessness, hunger, closing the skills gap and helping children be ready to learn.
 For decades, they have been improving lives by activating resources and creating lasting social change.

 Such impactful organizations deserve equally as impactful events.
+In the future, with more charitable organizations adopting a more modern approach and introducing themselves to software (you could look here) and other tech-related aspects, hopefully, they can do great things for people and society alike.
 Avalon Events Center is making sure that happens for Fargo’s nonprofits and charities like United Way.

 On September 18, 2019, United Way of Cass-Clay hosted its annual United Way Kick Off Event at The Avalon.
 This event celebrates the incredible work that’s being done in Fargo-Moorhead while also giving attendees the opportunity to learn and be inspired by the work they’ve achieved.
 By encouraging volunteering and investing, this evening inspires the community to rally under the ideal of “LIVE UNITED.”